decentropy/web-bookmarks/README.md

 ## folders and format
-Example JSON: Use "nodes" for folders
+Example JSON: Use "nodes" for folders.
+See [bootstrap-treeview](https://github.com/jonmiles/bootstrap-treeview) for more menu formatting options.
 ```
 [
 	{